denten-books/plain-text/2-device.md

 is shared.
 Where the artist labors alone, the craftsman learns a trade in a workshop, as part of a collective.

-In a more general sense, we can view the turn to technique as a rejection of the aesthetics of Romanticism, like those of Schopenhauer for example, who emphasised individual creative genius reaching "beyond the objects which actually present themselves" towards the transcendent ideal [@schopenhauer_world_1906, 249 and 217-346].
+In a more general sense, I view the turn to technique as a rejection of the aesthetics of Romanticism: like those of Schopenhauer for example, who emphasised individual creative genius reaching "beyond the objects which actually present themselves" towards the transcendent ideal [@schopenhauer_world_1906, 249 and 217-346].
 Formalism dispelled the myth of